isc-projects/stork/doc/usage.rst

 Events Panel
 ~~~~~~~~~~~~

-Events panel presents list of the most recent events that were noticed
+Events panel presents the list of the most recent events captured by
-by Stork server.
-There are 3 severity levels of events: info, warning
+the Stork server.
+There are 3 severity levels of the events: info, warning
 and error.
-Events that are related to particular entities like machine
+Events pertaining to the particular entities, e.g. machines
-or application provide a link to a web page with information about
+or applications, provide a link to a web page containing the information
-given object.
+about the given object.